 What are credit Impediments?
 Recent discharged bankruptcies, paid or unpaid consumer proposals are instances considered.
 There is no mandatory waiting period of discharge so a borrower can qualify after 1 day of discharge.
-Other acceptable derogatory credit are, collections, written off debts, and consumer debt arrears.
+Other derogatory credit is, collections, written off debts, and consumer debt arrears.
 Lastly, late payments on consumer loans and credit cards negatively affect borrowers.
 History of late payments on mortgages are not taken lightly either.

 Finally, it helps borrowers who do not have established credit histories.

 Alternative lending will consider credit scores as low as 500, albeit with higher interest rate and lower lending percentage..
 Lower end scores may affect pricing and lending values.

 Alternative lending Debt Service Ratios

-Alternative lending is more flexible with debt service ratios.
+They are more flexible with debt service ratios.
 Conventional lenders lend based on GDS and TDS of 32 and 42.
-Alternative lenders may go as high as 45 and 50.
-In some cases where LTV% is 65% or less, ( equity basis) the GDS and TDS may even reach higher proportions.
-The new stress test will turn higher credit score borrowers to alternative lending.
+Alternative lenders offer more flexibility.
+Some may go as high as 45 and 50.
+In some cases where LTV% is 65% or less, ( equity basis) the GDS and TDS may even reach higher proportions on non conforming loans.
+The stress test has turned higher credit score borrowers to alternative lending solutions.

-Other advantages of alternative lending is the flexibility with documentation.
+Other advantages of B lending is the flexibility with documentation.
 This is particularly so for self employed individuals.
 Instead of needing 2 years of Notice of Assessments and average of line 150 being high enough to qualify they will need to 6 to 12 months worth of bank statements.
 This is to show ample cash flow received.